Jaymun723/polymagiciens/README.md

 ## Usage

-You must first setup environement variables for AWS and Mistral and PostgreSQL connection.
+You must first setup environnement variables for AWS and Mistral and PostgreSQL connection.

 ```sh
 python main.py script-name